Phased construction allows greater control of costs and expenditure.

 Concrete Railroad Ties - Able to carry higher axle-weights and sustain higher speeds.
 Concrete ties have a longer service life and require less maintenance than timber.
 Initial costs are greater, and as they are heavier, a larger sized ballast is required to both support and hold in place the ties on the road bed.

 Continuous Welded Rail - Sections of rail are welded together to form one continuous rail that may be several kilometers long.
 Because there are few joints, the track is very strong, gives a smooth ride, and needs less maintenance.
 Trains can travel at higher speeds.
 Continuous welded rails are more expensive to lay, but have lower maintenance costs.

-Overhead Line Equipment - Installation of overhead catenary on seperated lines within urban areas in order to improve efficiency, reducing carbon emissions, and reducing noise.
+Overhead Line Equipment - Installation of overhead catenary on separated lines within urban areas in order to improve efficiency, reducing carbon emissions, and reducing noise.

 Full disabled access - Step free access from street to train carriage, utilizing appropriately pitched ramps and elevators, and platforms flush with the train cars.

-Loading gauge - Size of the rolling stock permissable to run on the track.
-With the aim of utilizing the existing rights of way, the existing frieght loading gauge AAR plate K will have to be maintained, the passenger loading gauge will be a variant of UIC C.
+Loading gauge - Size of the rolling stock permissible to run on the track.
+With the aim of utilizing the existing rights of way, the existing freight loading gauge AAR plate K will have to be maintained, the passenger loading gauge will be a variant of UIC C.